RootBank/localpdf/README.md

 ## Example Usage

 1. Create a HTML document
-2. Locate the folder under your Computer/Users/localpdf
+2. Open the localpdf folder under your Computer/Users/name e.g. rebeccalain/localpdf
 3. Move your HTML document to this folder.
 4. Back to Terminal/Command and making sure you are in the localpdf location (if you are not quit and open the repo using your name e.g. `cd /Users/rebeccalain/localpdf`
 5.  `node index.js [input_file] [output_file]` e.g. `node index.js index.html beccatest2.pdf`